albertlauncher/documentation/src/_docs/extensions/python.md

 Attribute | Description
 --- | ---
-`ClipAction`|This class copies the given text to the clipboard on activation.<br>`ClipAction(text:str, clipboardText:str)` `UrlAction`|This class opens the given URL with the systems default URL handler for the scheme of the URL on activation.<br>`UrlAction(text:str, url:str)`
+`ClipAction`|This class copies the given text to the clipboard on activation.<br>`ClipAction(text:str, clipboardText:str)`{:.py}
+`UrlAction`|This class opens the given URL with the systems default URL handler for the scheme of the URL on activation.<br>`UrlAction(text:str, url:str)`{.py}
 `ProcAction`|This class executes the given commandline as a detached process on activation.
-Optionally the working directory of the process can be set.<br>`ProcAction(text:str, commandline:list(str), cwd:str = '.')`
+Optionally the working directory of the process can be set.<br>`ProcAction(text:str, commandline:list(str), cwd:str = '.')`{:python}
 `TermAction`|This class executes the given commandline in the terminal set in the preferences.
 Optionally the working directory of the process can be set.
-The namespace of the `TermAction` also contains an enum `CloseBehavior` with the enum members `CloseOnSucces`, `CloseOnExit` and `DoNotClose`, which can be used to specify the desired behavior on command termination.
-<br>`TermAction(text:str, commandline:list(str), cwd:str = '.', shell:bool = True, behavior:CloseBehavior = CloseOnSuccess)`
+The namespace of the `TermAction` also contains an enum `CloseBehavior` with the enum members `CloseOnSucces`, `CloseOnExit` and `DoNotClose`, which can be used to specify the desired behavior on command termination.<br>`TermAction(text:str, commandline:list(str), cwd:str = '.', shell:bool = True, behavior:CloseBehavior = CloseOnSuccess)`{.python}
 `FuncAction`|This class is a general purpose action.
 On activation the callable is executed.<br>`FuncAction(text:str, callable:callable)`{:.python}

 ## Walkthrough (TODO)

 In this example we'll create a python script to generate random UUIDs.
-The `initialize` method, `finalize` method, and `__dependencies__` checking can be removed if you do not need them.
 For more plugin examples, see the [albert python plugins repository](https://github.com/albertlauncher/python).

 1. Create the folder `~/.local/share/albert/org.albert.extension.python/modules/uuid`
 2. Create a file `~/.local/share/albert/org.albert.extension.python/modules/uuid/__init__.py`